pgRouting/pgvroom/doc/vroom/vro_vroomShipmentsPlain.rst

 |

-vrp_vroomShipmentsPlain - Experimental
+vro_vroomShipmentsPlain - Experimental
 ===============================================================================

-``vrp_vroomShipmentsPlain`` - Vehicle Routing Problem with VROOM, involving only shipments, with plain integer values instead of TIMESTAMP or INTERVAL.
+``vro_vroomShipmentsPlain`` - Vehicle Routing Problem with VROOM, involving only shipments, with plain integer values instead of TIMESTAMP or INTERVAL.

 .. rubric:: Availability